d-rideout/MeleeWizard/doc/manual.md

 ### adjDX Order

-Have `&act` take a hashref of characters to act, val 1.
+Have `&act` take a hashref of characters to act. (only uses keys)

+`@dexadj` is dex adjustment declared in 'Special considerations'.

+`@dex` is adjDX of each character, computed after Considerations takes into account reactions to injury